 We used a commercial CSG product for conducting our experiments and collecting the data for our configuration study.
-The details of the experimental data collection and its analysis is presented in our earlier work [29].
+The details of the experimental data collection and its analysis is presented in our earlier work [23].
 This work showed that while it is possible to build an accurate statistical machine learning model (SML) for the problem of predicting performance for a given configuration (hereafter referred as the "forward problem"), it is very difficult to achieve acceptable accuracy from such a model for predicting configuration for a given performance/cost level (hereafter referred as the "backward problem").
 Furthermore, any such model will realistically apply to the configuration of only a small set of parameters.
-Thus the approach that we explore in this paper is to use the forward model as an oracle that is intended to be used sparingly along with meta-heuristics to determine multiple 'good" configurations.
-The meta-heuristics is guided by the domain knowledge so that it does not make entirely random choices and thus can converge substantially faster and yield not only better but also more acceptable configurations than an unguided meta-heuristics.
+Thus the approach that we explore in this paper is to use the forward model as an oracle that is intended to be used sparingly along with meta-heuristics to determine multiple "good" configurations.
+Our observational study from the experiments gave us insight to apply relevant domain knowledge to solve the "backward problem."
+The meta-heuristics is guided by the domain knowledge so that it does not make entirely random choices and thus can converge substantially faster and yield better results than an unguided meta-heuristics.

-In our performance prediction work [29], we showed that predicting the performance of a complex cyber-system is a challenging task because of complex interaction of a large number of parameters.
+In our performance prediction work [23], we showed that predicting the performance of a complex cyber-system is a challenging task because of complex interaction of a large number of parameters.
 However, it is possible to use machine learning techniques along with the domain knowledge to learn these relationships well enough to generate accurate performance predictions for given configuration settings.
 Unfortunately, the backward problem of recommending suitable configuration for given performance or cost targets remains unsolved, since the typical machine learning techniques are unable to achieve good accuracy and in any case a direct machine learning model would be specific to a particular combination of configuration parameters.
-In the backward problem, we ask converse of the above discussion: "Is it possible to recommend a configuration (resource allocation) to satisfy a given condition?".
-This paper presents an efficient methodology to address the configuration question using an Cloud storage system as an example.
+This paper presents an efficient methodology to address the configuration question using an Edge storage system as an example.
 To the best of our knowledge, prior-art has addressed issues relating to resource provisioning and resource management, while we address the configuration problem as finding or recommending the required compute plus storage resource to satisfy a given condition (workload, performance, size, energy, etc.).
-In our methodology, we exploit the domain knowledge into metaheuristics algorithm to reduce the (configuration) search space and converge at the required solution.
+We exploit the domain knowledge into meta-heuristics algorithm to reduce the (configuration) search space and converge at the required solution.
+In designing an approach to find a suitable configuration for a cyber-system, we use problem specific domain knowledge to enhance combinatorial optimization in order to converge at a solution (i.e. configuration state).